Primitive Types

 For more operations, including bitwise operations, please refer to the Move Reference.

-The type of the operands must match, otherwise, the compiler will raise an error.
+The types of the operands must match, or the compiler will raise an error.
 The result of the operation will be of the same type as the operands.
 To perform operations on different types, the operands need to be cast to the same type.

 Casting with as

 Move supports explicit casting between integer types.
-The syntax for it is:
+The syntax is as follows:

 <expression> as <type>

-Note, that it may require parentheses around the expression to prevent ambiguity.
+Note that parentheses around the expression may be required to prevent ambiguity:

 let x: u8 = 42;